-Property Statuses
+Chapter 7 Property Statuses

 This chapter touches on the topic of program properties, and their validation by either standalone or cooperating Frama-C plug-ins.
+The theoretical foundation of this chapter is described in a research paper [5].

 7.1 A Short Detour through Annotations